sap-tutorials/Tutorials/tutorials/dt-create-schema-load-data-part8/dt-create-schema-load-data-part8.md

 	)
 );
 ```
-  The above script will create a table called LINEITEM_MS.
-The partitions defined for DEFAULT STORAGE will hold any records with L_ORDERKEY  values between 2,000,000 and 4,999,999, or L_ORDERKEY values that do not fall under any other specified range.
-The partitions defined for EXTENDED STORAGE will hold any records with L_ORDERKEY values between 0 and 49,999; 50,000 and 199,999; 200,000 and 499,999;  or 500,000 and 1,999,999.
+  The above script will create a table called "`LINEITEM_MS`".
+The partitions defined for DEFAULT STORAGE will hold any records with `L_ORDERKEY` values between 2,000,000 and 4,999,999, or `L_ORDERKEY` values that do not fall under any other specified range.
+The partitions defined for EXTENDED STORAGE will hold any records with `L_ORDERKEY` values between 0 and 49,999; 50,000 and 199,999; 200,000 and 499,999;  or 500,000 and 1,999,999.

-  After executing the CREATE TABLE statement, refresh TPCH schema and make sure you see LINEITEM_MS as seen below.
+  After executing the "`CREATE TABLE`" statement, refresh `TPCH` schema and make sure you see "`LINEITEM_MS`" as seen below.

 ![LINEITEM_MS](LINEITEM_MS.png)
->Note: Notice how the multistore table does not show an "EXTENDED" or other attributes in Studio
+>Note: Notice how the multistore table does not show an "`EXTENDED`" or other attributes in Studio

 [DONE]
 [ACCORDION-END]